CuriousOne23/WhenMathPrays/docs/scenarios/Singles_Dating_to_Love/README.md

 ## Reproducibility

-All outputs are generated automatically from the locked UREP equation.
+All outputs are generated automatically from the locked GRP equation.

 To reproduce:
 ```bash